Legal Services Commission

 Under the Legal Services Commission Act 1977 (SA), the Commission, when deciding who should get legal aid, must have regard to the public interest and the interests of justice [s 10(2)].
 The Commission aims to assist those in need to obtain justice by providing a service which makes the law equally accessible to all people in the South Australian community.
 To satisfy this objective the Commission provides advice, education and legal representation services.

 Legal Services Commission Structure

-The Legal Services Commission has a board of management made up of ten Commissioners who determine policy and hear appeals from persons who have been refused legal aid.
+The Legal Services Commission has a board of management made up of five Commissioners who determine policy and hear appeals from persons who have been refused legal aid.

 The day-to-day operations of the Commission are carried out under the supervision of the Director.
-The organisation employs approximately 190 staff across eight offices in South Australia.
-The head office is at 159 Gawler Place, Adelaide, and there are metropolitan offices located at Elizabeth, Holden Hill, Port Adelaide and Noarlunga, and regional offices at Whyalla, Port Augusta and Mount Barker.
+The organisation employs approximately 190 staff across seven offices in South Australia.
+The head office is at 159 Gawler Place, Adelaide, and there are metropolitan offices located at Elizabeth, Port Adelaide and Noarlunga, and regional offices at Whyalla, Port Augusta and Mount Barker.

 Legal assistance is provided through two programs - the Representation Program and the Access Services Program.
 These two service delivery programs are supported by a Support Services Program.